 And there’s no better feeling than confronting reality to your expectations, because it gives you a better understanding of what the world really is.
 Which leads me to number ten…

-10) “Perspective” will become your new favourite word
+10) “Perspective” will become your new favorite word

 Last but not least, all of this will make you look at everything in life completely differently.
 It will make you understand that what is not like you is not “weird”/”strange”/”creepy”/”scary”, it is just DIFFERENT and you can learn something from it.
 This will open your mind to new possibilities and will make you more both compassionate and understanding.